phyunsj/opc-ua-monitoring/README.md

 ## OPC UA Demo

 In order to keep the temperature under control, at least two fans should be functional.
-Otherwise, the temperature will go up and OPC UA agent sends an alert message and wait for the next action (e.g., turn on the backup unit)
+Otherwise, the temperature goes up gradually (max 100).
+OPC UA agent sends an alert message at a certain level (re-sends if the temperature is still high after timeout) and waits for the next action (e.g., turn on the backup unit)

 <p align="center">
 <img src="https://github.com/phyunsj/opc-ua-monitoring/blob/master/images/opc-ha-fan-simulation.gif" width="700px"/>